thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-(c) The constituent instruments of certain international organisations provide that Member States not complying with the basic principles laid down in these instru- ments may be suspended or expelled (_see_, e.g., Article 6 of the United Nations Charter).
+(c) The constituent instruments of certain international organisations provide that Member States not complying with the basic principles laid down in these instruments may be suspended or expelled (_see_, e.g., Article 6 of the United Nations Charter).

 (d) An international legal obligation